lemlac/pylem/docs/reference.md

 3. `PYLEMPATH`: External folders customized by you or your environment.
 4. Standard/Third-Party Library: Core packages and tools installed via a package manager.

-💡 Pro Tip: Avoid naming your personal script files the same name as a popular library (like `math.py` or `random.py`), or Pylem might accidentally import your file instead of the official library, breaking your code.
+__💡 Pro Tip:__ Avoid naming your personal script files the same name as a popular library (like `math.pyl` or `random.pyl`), or Pylem might accidentally import your file instead of the official library, breaking your code.

 _[Advanced](#advanced)_